pwning/public-writeup/9447ctf2015/cards/readme.md

 Since `val % size` can be negative if `val` is negative, the code attempts to ensure that the value is always positive before doing the swap.
-However, there is exactly one negative number that remains negative after inverting its sign, namely `0x8000000000000000`, since two's complement negation ensures `-val == (~val) + 1`.
+However, there is exactly one negative number that remains negative after inverting its sign, namely `0x8000000000000000`, since two's complement negation results in `-val == (~val) + 1`.
 Therefore, we can swap `deck[val % size]` with an arbitrary value, where `val = 0x8000000000000000` (`-9223372036854775808`) and `size` is a controlled integer between 1 and 52.
 This swapped value will become one of our cards and will be printed to us in `playGame`.

-By controlling the size, we can set deck to be any small, odd negative nummber.
+Since we control the size, we can set deck to be any small, odd negative nummber.

 By analyzing the stack, we see that `deck[-1]` is the return address for `shuffle`.
-However, we cannot swap that value until we have a leak.
+However, we cannot swap that value until we have a PIE leak.
 Conveniently, if `playGame` has not yet been called, then `deck[-3]` has a leftover pointer to `_start`, which is fine to corrupt.
-We can use this leak to compute the address of `printFlag`, and then swap this value onto `deck[-1]`.
+We can use this leak to compute the address of `printFlag`, and then swap this value into `deck[-1]`.

 See `solve.py` for the finished exploit.